 - Review accomplishments and benefits of the project

 - Review and finalize any remaining outstanding issues

-All guidelines provided by the funder for information dissemination will be followed by the Project Director and Grants Manager.
+All guidelines provided by the funder for information dissemination will be followed by the Project Coordinator and Grants Administrator.

 - The Grants Office will maintain electronic copies of non-awarded or unrequited grant submissions for two years in order to reference material or to be revised and resubmitted at a later time or for another funding opportunity.

-- If the grant is a multi-year grant which requires reapplication, or the program is eligible for reapplication with the funder, the Grants Manager will inform the Project Director when it is time to begin the re-application process.
+- If the grant is a multi-year grant which requires reapplication, or the program is eligible for reapplication with the funder, the Grants Administrator will inform the Project Coordinator when it is time to begin the re-application process.

-- For multi-year grants that require annual reapplication, the Grants Manager will assist the Project Director in following the guidelines for application provided by the funder.
+- For multi-year grants that require annual reapplication, the Grants Administrator will assist the Project Coordinator in following the guidelines for application provided by the funder.